 Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 Most enterprise analytics still runs on a model built for a world where you know the questions before you know the answers.
 AI changes what becomes possible — but only if the architecture changes with it.
-This post lays out that shift in five parts: where we came from, where we’re going, and the two ideas — semantic binding and the virtual knowledge graph — that connect them.
+This post lays out that shift in five parts, and the two ideas that connect them: semantic binding and the virtual knowledge graph.

-For hands-on technical depth on how I’ve been exploring these ideas, see my Enterprise Graph series.
+For hands-on technical depth, see my Enterprise Graph series.

 1. The Pre-AI Model

-To see why a new paradigm matters, it helps to be precise about the model it replaces.
-Take the classic business intelligence stack — the one most enterprises still run today.
-It follows a predictable shape:
+To see why a new paradigm matters, be precise about the model it replaces.
+The classic business intelligence stack follows a predictable shape:

 graph LR